Hello there! My name is Ross Nelson and I'm a photographer living in Omaha, Nebraska.

 + Mount Adapter FTZ II (to attach F mount lenses)

 My day job is writing software for a consulting company.
-Photos are much more interesting. 🙃
+Photos are much more interesting. 🙃 My tech stuff lives over on libexec.net.
+Sort of.

 This website is powered by Adobe Portfolio.